 Raise Your Flag And Other Anthems (2018 / Rebel Time Records)

-All releases available on The Fallout’s Bandcamp page.
+All releases available (free / pay-what-you-like) on The Fallout’s Bandcamp page.

 “The Fallout make you wanna get up, dance and then go and do nasty but well-deserved things to animal abusers / fascists / cops while happily humming one of their delightful ditties.”
 (Old Punks Never Die)